 Windings receiving excessive in-rush currents can wear insulation that will reduce efficiency and affect the motor's output over time.
 Depending on the application, other parts can be damaged too.
 If an indirect drive is used, it will experience mechanical shock.
 For example, if a belt is used to drive a fan, this overload on a startup could cause the belt to slip.
 Even if for a short period, it will shorten the belts' lifecycle.

-What is the Difference Between VFD and Soft Starters?
+What is the Difference Between Soft Starter and VFD?

 To reduce wear and tear associated with motor startup, many have used soft starters or VFDs.
 Often found on applications such as the following:

 Soft starters and VFDs can limit the in-rush current when a motor is accelerating to nominal speed and can help control stopping.